nais/doc/docs/security/auth/idporten/sidecar.md

 #### Token Validation

-Your application should also validate the claims and signature for the ID-porten `access_token` attached by the sidecar.
+Your application should also validate the claims and signature for the ID-porten JWT `access_token` attached by the sidecar.
 That is, validate the standard claims such as `iss`, `iat`, `exp`.

 Note that the `aud` claim is _not_ set for ID-porten access tokens.